DrLex0/quake-frogbots/waypoint/README.md

 7. **Connect markers:** each marker can have up to 8 outgoing paths the bot may choose from.
 Normally the tool will create 2-way (bidirectional) paths, unless you enable one-way mode with `J`.
 Remember that you can use the `R` key to display paths for an active marker.
    To add a path from marker _x_ to _y_ (and vice versa unless one-way mode):
-   - Start at _x_, optionally press `G` to reset marker mode, then `MOUSE2` for Connect Marker Mode.
+   - Start at _x_, optionally press `G` to reset marker mode, then `MOUSE2` for Connect Marker Mode (CoMM).
    - The next marker you touch will be linked.
-If there is any risk of activating the wrong marker on the way, first press `MOUSE2` again to temporarily disable CMM.
+If there is any risk of activating the wrong marker on the way, first press `MOUSE2` again to temporarily disable CoMM.
    - Move to marker _y_.
-If you didn't disable CMM, the link will be made instantly.
+If you didn't disable CoMM, the link will be made instantly.
 Otherwise you again need to `MOUSE2`.
-   - Once a path has been added, Connect Mode disables itself, but marker _x_ remains set as static active marker.
+   - Once a path has been added, CoMM disables itself, but marker _x_ remains set as static active marker.
 You can then either make another path from _x_ to a different marker by moving to it and again using `MOUSE2`; or you can deselect _x_ by pressing `TAB` or `G`.
    - Avoid making paths _towards_ spawn points or one-way teleport destinations, use one-way mode to only go away from them, _because telefrag._
    - Ensure every marker that can be reached in any way (even if only by being flung around by an explosion), has at least one outgoing path, otherwise the bot may get stuck on it.
    - If you added a path by mistake, you can remove it with _disconnect mode,_ see below.